atimpone/aws-foundation-journey/1-dev-environments/3-2-getting-started-guide-dev-team-members.md

 ### Environment Overview

-Review the [Initial Development Environment Solution Overview](1-2-solution.md) to gain an introduction to the overall environment.
+Review the [Initial Development Environment Solution Overview](1-2-solution.md) for an introduction to the overall environment.

 ### Network Overview